 In most cases, patients who undergo a SMILE eye surgery will have a vision improvement by about 80% within the first few hours, and reach their full visual recovery within as little as one week.
 The corneal incision made to conduct the lenticule extraction will heal within a few days without the need of stitches or additional intervention.
 Many patients are able to return to work the very next day after surgery, but needing two to three days of recovery is not uncommon

 Even though the healing process is impressively quick with SMILE, you will still need assistance driving home and will need to refrain from vision-focused activities for the rest of your surgery day (such as driving, working, reading, or watching TV).

 SMILE continues to get more affordable as it becomes more popular and ophthalmologists are able to get the necessary training, equipment, and experience for the procedure.
 While SMILE (or any vision correction procedure) is not cheap, we encourage you to consider this as an investment in your quality of life and the value that it will bring you over time.

 The cost of SMILE may fluctuate on a variety of factors, including the location of the clinic, the surgeon’s expertise and demand, and what follow-ups and treatments are required after the surgery has concluded.
 It is reasonable to expect that your SMILE surgery will cost in the range of $2,000 to $3,000 per eye.
 While all forms of vision correction can be expensive, either by way of a surgery payment or over your lifetime with glasses and contacts expenses, we encourage you to invest in a long-term plan that matches your lifestyle.

-At Heart of Texas Eye Institute, we offer multiple low monthly payment plans and 0% financing options that can fit nearly any budget.
+At Heart of Texas Eye Care, we offer multiple low monthly payment plans and 0% financing options that can fit nearly any budget.